 Considerations when investing through DEGIRO

-There are some considerations when trading on DEGIRO.
 First of all, the interface of their app is intimidating to use if you're new to investing.
 As you can tell, there's a lot going on on each screen.
-DEGIRO offers many types of securities: turbos, warrants, stocks, ETFs… And when you place an order, you also have to choose between a market order, a limit order, a stop-loss order, amongst others.
+DEGIRO offers many types of securities: turbos, warrants, stocks, ETFs.
+When you place an order, you also have to choose a market order, a limit order, a stop-loss order, and others.
 All this technical terminology means that you need to know what you're doing.

 Fortunately, there are many different brokers available in Belgium.
-We put together a resource that highlights the best brokers for Belgian investors if you want to learn more about the different options.
+We put together a resource that highlights the best brokers for Belgian investors.

 The costs of investing through a broker